PuReWebDev/youtube-ad-muter/README.md

     - **Mute Ads Enable:** When checked, the extension will mute ads automatically.
     - **Hide Distracting Advertisements:** When checked, the extension will hide distracting image advertisements.
     - **Skip Ad When Option is Given:** When checked, the extension will automatically click the skip button when it appears.
+    - **Auto-Like At The End of Video:** When checked, the extension will automatically like the video at the end.
+    - **Add to Watch Later Queue:** Automatically adds the current video to the Watch Later queue after it plays for 10 seconds.
+    - **Remove from Watch Later Queue:** Automatically removes the current video from the Watch Later queue if it has less than 10 seconds remaining.

 ![YouTube Ad Mute Screenshot](images/youtube-ad-mute.png)